 ✔ MT5 is generally better for copy trading.

 MT5 is the one that has the greatest performance, a larger variety of assets to trade, and at the same time it has the most advanced copy trading features.
-A lot of advanced traders and auto trading software vendors thus prefer to use MT5.
+Many professional traders and automated trading systems prefer MT5, especially when using systems like Combiz Copy Trading Software with stable execution environments such as Static IP setup.

 However, MT4 is still the most suitable one for beginners.